sorgerlab/rasmodel/doc/index.rst

-..
-Ras model documentation master file, created by sphinx-quickstart on Wed Mar 18 17:06:39 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Ras executable model!
+Welcome to the RAS executable model!
 ====================================

 Contents: